History – Barn Swallow Viewing Sites

 In 2007 another 1800m² of land was added to the viewing site and terraced accordingly to accommodate the vast numbers of people coming to witness this event.

-In 2014 the Barn Swallow viewing site, Lake Victoria wetland and surrounding farmlands was purchased by Dube Tradeport.
-A partnership was formed between Dube Tradeport and the Mount Moreland Conservancy and the lease extended.
+In 2014 the Barn Swallow viewing site, Lake Victoria wetland, surrounding farmlands and 50% of properties within Mount Moreland was purchased by Dube Tradeport.
+A partnership was formed between Dube Tradeport and the Mount Moreland Conservancy and the existing lease extended to incorporate the Gazebo Park, an area that has been managed and maintained by the Conservancy for over 20 years.

 Maintenance and improvements are ongoing through a R10pp entrance fee to the viewing site.